adoyle-h/dotfiles/README.md

 . bash/xdg.bash

 # You may check the content of `install.conf.yaml` file,
-# Then make soft-links for dotfiles
+# It creates soft-links based on install.conf.yaml.
 ./install
 # Checkout the output

-# Reload bashrc
-. $HOME/.bashrc
+# Restart your shell

 # Reset bash-it
 . ${DOTFILE_DIR}/bootstraps/reset-bash
 ```

-And then read the [Configuration - Modifications by yourself](#modifications-by-yourself) section.
+And then read the [Configuration - User Modifications](#user-modifications) section.

 ### Bootstrap